The 11 Best Customer Onboarding Software for your SaaS in 2021

 Essentially, Pendo is a great piece of customer onboarding software, but it also offers a lot of other products that you may or may not need.
 Pricing is custom and you need to reach out for a quote, however it’s generally seen as being a more expensive piece of software.

-As well as making constant improvements to your in-app onboarding, scaling SaaS companies need to make sure the emails are engaging customers effectively.
-Customer.io is our final customer onboarding software, and aims to help you do just that.
+As well as making constant improvements to your in-app onboarding, scaling SaaS companies need to make sure the emails are engaging new customers effectively.
+Customer.io is our final customer onboarding software and aims to help you do just that.

 While the other email onboarding tools offer automated workflows and tailored email campaigns, Customer.io goes a little more in-depth.

-You’re able to monitor exactly how your users interact with your product, and set up precise trigger points so that users are only sent the most relevant messages.
+You’re able to monitor exactly how your users interact with your product and set up precise trigger points during the user onboarding so that users are only sent the most relevant messages.

 Workflows are also not just limited to email.
 You can automate SMS, Slack messages, and push notifications depending on your needs.